 Chances are that when you run into a case having to do with one of the three Ps, you’re going to have to use a form of the auxiliary and modal verbs.
 These verbs provide the specific context of the sentence related to possibility, probability or permission.

 The verb können, for example, is used when talking about possibility.
-If you said, “Ich kann heute mit dir treffen” (I can meet with you today), you would literally be acknowledging that it’s possible for you to meet with whomever you’re speaking with today.
+If you said, the following sentence, you would literally be acknowledging that it’s possible for you to meet with whomever you’re speaking with today:

 The Best Ways to Practice German Auxiliary Verbs